Michael-Holmes-SDE/BigDataProcessing/doc/Plan.md

 	5. Fill out the Assignment Reflection Survey

 *   [X] Explain the problem this program aims to solve.
-	* This program aims to summarize the employment data for 2021
+	* This program aims to summarize the employment data for 2021 from a CSV file
     *   Describe what a *good* solution looks like.
 	* A good solution will look like the following:
 	[============]